nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 - Password can be set in the "Credentials" tab of the user
 ![users_password_keycloak.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/users_password_keycloak.png?raw=true)
 ### User Login screen settings
-* Forgot password, Remember me, Email verification, User registration can be enabled or disabled in the Reals Settings menu, Login tab as shown below
+* Forgot password, Remember me, Email verification, User registration can be enabled or disabled in the Reals Settings menu, Login tab as shown below.

 ![keycloak_login_screen_settings.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_login_screen_settings.png?raw=true)
+* But to send the emails from keycloak, the email server settings are to be configured in the Email tab of the realm settings

 ### Set Password Policy
 - Password policy of a keycloak realm can be easily configured in the Authentication menu, Policies tab as shown below